Frequently Asked Questions

 F-1/J-1 students will be required to submit proof that they have met the Texas A&M University’s English proficiency requirements.

 Yes.
 All transcripts, including international transcripts, must be provided during the application process.
 A foreign credentials transcript evaluation for each international transcript must be sent directly to PharmCAS.
-Please see the list of acceptable credentialing agencies at the National Association of Credential Evaluation Services.
+See the list of acceptable credentialing agencies at the National Association of Credential Evaluation Services.
 An official copy of each international transcript (native language and certified English translation) describing all academic programs attempted must be sent directly to the Office of Student Affairs.

 Texas A&M Rangel College of Pharmacy: